-6 Any health care entity taking significant financial risk needs to be regulated by the Department of Managed Health Care (DMHC).
+&lt;sup>8 Any health care entity taking significant financial risk needs to be regulated by the Department of Managed Health Care (DMHC).
 Compliance with these APM Standards does not obviate the need for compliance with other provisions of California law.

-APM Adoption Goal
+APM Adoption Goals

-OHCA recommends an APM Adoption Goal of 75% of members attributed to Health Care Payment Learning and Action Network (HCP-LAN) Categories 3 and 4 arrangements across payer types (Commercial, Medi-Cal, and Medicare Advantage) by 2034.
+OHCA recommends a set of two-year goals, that differ by payer and product type, leading to a final ten-year goal for the percent of members attributed to Health Care Payment Learning and Action Network (HCP-LAN) Categories 3 and 4 by 2034: 95% for Commercial HMO and Medicare Advantage, 75% for Medi-Cal, and 60% for Commercial PPO (see Table 1 below).